freecityhacks/fch-docs/Code_of_Conduct.md

 The following members have been of incredible help in improving this document:
 * [David](https://github.com/davidconoh)

+Want to help us improve our documentation?
 Feel free to make a pull request, friend.